-The JVWS collects data on the number of job vacancies by occupation and economic region on a quarterly basis through the Job Vacancy Component of the survey.
-Additional information is also available, such as the proportion of job vacancies in full- and part-time positions, the distribution of vacancies by level of education and experience, the average hourly wage offered for the vacancies and the duration of job vacancies.
+The JVWS collects data on the number of job vacancies on a monthly basis through the Job Vacancy Component of the survey.
+Starting in October, 2020, it will release preliminary monthly estimates tabulated by province and territory or by industry sector.
+More detailed information by occupation and economic regions is available on a quarterly basis, such as the proportion of job vacancies in full- and part-time positions, the distribution of vacancies by level of education and experience, the average hourly wage offered for the vacancies and the duration of job vacancies.

 Employers are asked for detailed information about each vacancy to identify potential labour market shortages at the occupation level and to get an overall understanding of the vacancies that exist and the requirements for filling them.

 JVWS also released annual data on wages by occupation for 2016 and 2017.
 These data were collected in the Wage Component of the survey.
 The collection of wage data has been suspended while research is conducted on how to provide estimates for more occupations and regions.
 Information about the concepts and definitions of the Wage component can be found in the JVWS guide for 2017 and 2018.

 The private sector, federal departments such as Employment and Social Development Canada (ESDC), provincial, territorial and municipal governments, and educational organizations are interested in these data, as it improves their understanding of the Canadian labour market.